ccpintoiu/data-journey/ETL/Dataflow/README.md

 Let's think one step further.
 Imagine for example you need to apply aggregations, not only transformations.
 For example, you might need to support a real time dashboard to display the most active users made every minute (aggregation over multiple datapoints).
 Or you might want to apply real time ML inference of a demanding ML model (distributed compute) before data is written into your Data Warehouse.

-For extremely latency sensitive applications, and cases in which aggregations or disstributed compute make the transformations stateful neither ELT nor Cloud Run will do the job.
+For extremely latency sensitive applications, and cases in which aggregations or distributed compute make the transformations stateful neither ELT nor Cloud Run will do the job.
 This is where [Apache Beam](https://beam.apache.org/documentation/basics/) comes to shine!

 Dataflow is a great tool to integrate into your pipeline for high volume data streams with complex transformations and aggregations.